stcorp/harp/doc/conventions/variable_names.rst

 The 'dfs' postfix is used for the 'degree of freedom for signal' for vertical profiles which equals the trace or diagonal of the two-dimensional AVK and provides information on the vertical resolution and information content of profiles.
+The 'sic' postfix is used for the 'Shannon information content' for vertical profiles which can be derived from the two-dimensional AVK.